-As a final objective measure of behavior change, we gave audiences the chance to sign a petition for change that aligned with the core message of the main video.
-Almost 70% of viewers that were primed before viewing the message signed the petition compared to only 41% of those that were not primed.
+At the end of the virtual event in the study, we gave audiences the chance to sign a petition for change that aligned with the core message of the main video.
+Almost 70% of viewers that were primed before seeing the message signed the petition compared to only 41% of those that were not primed.

 Don’t let engagement go unprimed

-The next time you are preparing for a virtual experience, whether it’s a short meeting, a webinar, or a multi-day event, I encourage you to set yourself up for engagement success by using the Audience Priming Effect™.
-It’s never too early to start engaging your audience—even before take-off.
+What’s your next virtual experience?
+Be it a short meeting, a webinar or a multi-day event, set yourself up for engagement success with the Audience Priming Effect™.

 Huang, Y. C., Backman, S. J., Backman, K. F., McGuire, F. A., & Moore, D. (2019).
 An investigation of motivation and experience in virtual learning environments: A self-determination theory.
 Education and Information Technologies, 24(1), 591-611.